billurgorgulu/billurgorgulu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD candidate in Economics, at the [University of Toronto]().
-My research focuses on xxxx.
+I am the Manager of the Toronto Experimental Economics Lab ([TEEL](https://teel.economics.utoronto.ca)), and a PhD candidate at the Department of Economics.

+I am interested in behavioral economics, microeconomic theory, and experimental economics.
+My current research interest is on memory, learning, and decision making under uncertainty and over time.

 ### Education
 - Ph.D., [Economics](https://www.mie.utoronto.ca/), [University of Toronto](https://www.utoronto.ca/), 2026